Maui Anesthesia Seminar

 Whether you prefer an action-packed getaway, fun, family-oriented programs or restful days spent at the pool and beach, you'll find the Hyatt Regency Ka'anapali Beach resort offers everything you need for a perfect and memorable stay filled with exciting Maui activities.

 While there is plenty to do at Hyatt Regency Maui Resort & Spa, there is also a multitude of exciting Maui activities within close proximity.
 A long boardwalk along Ka'anapali Beach offers the perfect place for a beachside stroll and access to many other shops, restaurants and activities, including just a 15-minute walk to the shops and restaurants of Whalers Village.
-The town of Lahaina is just a 5-minute drive away, with a host of great restaurants, entertainment, and shopping.
 You’ll find good snorkeling awaits you at nearby Black Rock, which offers the easiest snorkeling for kids.

 Hyatt's in-house activities and restaurant reservations service provides one-stop shopping for information, discounts, and reservations on all tours, activities, golf, and restaurants around Maui.
 Stop by the office anytime, or contact them at 808-667-4727 (Fax: 808-667-4487): open seven days a week, 7:00 a.m. to 9:00 p.m.
 (Hawaii Standard Time) for your convenience.